kezcelm/EnergyHack/README.md

- First prototype to connect 3rd party battery instead of Giant EnergyPak.
+How to connect 3rd party battery instead of Giant EnergyPak.

  <img src="wiring.png" width="512"/>